-\Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

 What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach N/A What are the Risk/s Identified?
-Management Approach N/A What are the Opportunity/ies Identified?
-Management Approach N/A
+What Management Approach is the organization's involvement in the impact?
+N/A What are the Rick/s Identified?
+Management Annyoach what are the kiskys identified? ivianagement Approach N/A What are the Opportunity/ies Identified?
+Management Approach N/A · Management Approach Management Approach